neondatabase/website/content/docs/manage/roles.md

 In Neon, roles are PostgreSQL roles.
 Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This role owns the default database (`neondb`) that is created in your Neon project's primary branch.

-Your default role and roles created in the Neon console, Neon API, and Neon CLI are granted membership in the [neon_superuser](#the-neon_superuser-role) role.
-Roles created with SQL are only granted the basic privileges assigned to any newly created user in a stand-alone PostgreSQL installation.
+Your default role and roles created in the Neon console, API, and CLI are granted membership in the [neon_superuser](#the-neon_superuser-role) role.
+Roles created with SQL are only granted basic privileges, as they would be in a stand-alone PostgreSQL installation.

 <Admonition type="note">
 Neon is a managed PostgreSQL service, so you cannot access the host operating system, and you can't connect using the PostgreSQL `superuser` account like you can with a stand-alone PostgreSQL installation.